JuustoinenNaksu/MOD-PANEL/README.md

 # MOD-PANEL
 MOD-PANEL is for minecraft servers to help staff to moderate the server easily.
 - !
 [This is skript] !
-- » make sure that you have skript, skbee and skirpt-GUI(recommended) installed to the server « -
+- » make sure that you have skript, skbee and skirpt-GUI(recommended) installed on to your server « -
 - Downloads:
   - Skript here: https://github.com/SkriptLang/Skript/releases